ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 ![select mysql and custom client ip address](./images/2.%20select%20mysql%20and%20custom%20ip%20address.png)

-### Step 3: Install MySQL-Server Software on the MySQL Server Linux Server
+### Step 3: Install the MySQL-Server Software on the MySQL Server Linux Server

 * Click on the Instance ID of the **mysql_server**.